mikeohio1026/diablu/trunk/MailMan/resources/README.txt

-devices.txt - This file contains the information about every device that interacted with the application, ass well as any files sent or recieved by them.
+devices.txt - This file contains the information about every device that interacted with the application, ass well as any files sent or received by them.

 config.ini - This file contains the properties of the application and can be used to configure the followin parameters: